Super3001/Super3001/README.md

 - 🔭 I’m currently working on
 1. Text-Finer (a BNF & Regex parser, may be a Canjie-TPC in the future)
 2. a HarmonyOS App in Cangjie & ArkTS
-3. Insect Trajectory Prediction with Stimulus (FYP)
+3. Insect Trajectory Prediction with Stimulus (my final-year project)

 - 👯 I’m looking to collaborate on
 1. Cangjie-TPC (Third-Party Codebase) development